 Diocesan Pastoral Council

-The Diocesan Pastoral Council will work together and advise Bishop McKenna on the matters to improve and ensure the sustainability of the Diocese's future.
-Each member has been appointed to a specific work group, either Hearing and Proclaiming the Word of God; Worshipping God in Prayer and Sacrament; Building a Community of Love and Service; Participation of Indigenous Catholics; Participation of Young Catholics; or The Domestic Church: Marriage and Families.
+The Diocesan Pastoral Council is an advisory body to Bishop McKenna on pastoral matters, aiming to improve and ensure the sustainability of the Diocese's future.
+Its six workgroups, established by the Bishop, include: Hearing and Proclaiming the Word of God; Worshipping God in Prayer and Sacrament; Building a Community of Love and Service; Participation of Indigenous Catholics; Participation of Young Catholics; or The Domestic Church: Marriage and Families.

 These six groups work together to progress matters in our Diocese that concern their particular apostolate and each reports to the Bishop.
 Each group has a Convenor and these six people meet regularly with the Bishop and ex-officio members, forming a Steering Committee.